LAPCoder/4U-Programming-language/README.md

 ## What is it?

 This is not only a programming language.
-It's will be a code editor, a programming language, a doc, an IDE, an ODE...
+It will be a code editor, a programming language, a doc, an IDE, an ODE…

-## Lastest version
+## The Latest version

-V0.0.1 is the lastest version.
+V0.0.1 is the latest version.
-V1.0.0 is in developpement.
+V1.0.0 is in development.

 # Objective

-The main goal is to be useful, powerful, accessible and easy to use. <br />
+The main goal is to be useful, powerful, accessible, and easy to use.

 Goal:
 > Simpler than Python, more complete than C++, more object-oriented than Java, more interpreted than Python, more compiled than C, more cross-platform than HTML, here is the 4U!